janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 If you've ever struggled to learn a language on Duolingo, you probably need more conversations!

-But it's hard to have conversations in a language you're new to- you have to find people who will be patient and correct you, but still interested in talking to you. <!--2m-->
+But it's hard to have conversations in a language you're new to- you need people who are interested in talking to you, but also patient and willing to correct you.

-Well, the whole Toki Pona community will be patient, helpful, and speak with you, no matter your skill level.
+With Toki Pona, _everyone_ will be patient, helpful, and excited to talk, no matter your skill level.

 ---